BobBuildTool/bob/doc/manual/configuration.rst

 failing upload will fail the whole build.

 .. note::
-   The uploaded artifacts do not have any metadata attached to them yet.
-   Despite the opaque Build-ID there is no information, e.g. about the recipes that created this artifact.
-Therefore there are no tools to manage binary artifacts yet.
+   The uploaded artifacts can be managed by :ref:`manpage-archive`.
+It might be wise to use different repositories for release builds and for continous builds to keep them separated.

 Example::